jmbosnich/jmbosnich.github.io/content/pages/teaching.md

 ---
 ## Loyola University

-**Instructor**
+**Course Instructor**
 - Fall 2024: [Math 118 - Precalculus II](https://www.luc.edu/math/academics/courses/math118/) (two sections)
 <!-- - Spring 2025: [Math 118 - Precalculus II](https://www.luc.edu/math/academics/courses/math118/) (two sections) -->
-I'm also scheduled to teach two sections of Math 118 in Spring 2025, though this is subject to change.
-While I had experience lecturing at Northwestern University, this is my first experience running a course for an entire semester!
-It has been quite enjoyable and very educational (perhaps even more so to me than the students).
+Teaching math at a university is a dream come true!
+I'm looking forward to teaching two sections of the same precalc course in the spring and to TA-ing (maybe even teaching) courses while pursuing a PhD.

 ## Northwestern University

 **Teaching Assistant**
 - Spring 2023 & 2024: [Mech_Eng 314 - Machine Dynamics](https://www.mccormick.northwestern.edu/mechanical/academics/courses/descriptions/314-theory-of-machines-dynamics.html)

-I taught a total of 26 lectures over the course of these two stints as TA (and one stint as course grader in Fall 2024).
-In these lectures, I covered the derivation and application of the Euler-Lagrange equations, in the case of free, constrained, and forced systems; Noether's theorem and application to validating numerical schemes; impact update equations for elastic, inelastic, and plastic impacts.
+During my two stints as TA (and one stint as course grader in Fall 2024), I gave a total of 26 lectures.
+I lectured on:
+- the derivation and modeling application of the Euler-Lagrange equations for free, constrained, and forced systems
+- Noether's theorem and its application to validating numerical integration schemes
+- Impact update equations for elastic, inelastic, and plastic impacts

 While at Northwestern University, I also participated in the [Mentored Discussions on Teaching](https://searle.northwestern.edu/programs-services/programs/program-pages/mentored-discussions-of-teaching.html) program, which is a part of [CIRTL](https://searle.northwestern.edu/programs-services/cirtl-northwestern/).
-This program facilitated mentorship and invesigation of the best pedagogical practices, especially in STEM education.
+In this program I learned from a faculty mentor about effective teaching methods, especially in the context of STEM education.

 ## University of Colorado, Boulder